zjryan/e8vm/moti.md

 - Code is *the* way to unambiguously record working logic
 - For writers, easier to maintain
 - For readers, easier to understand
-- To communicate and preserve
+- To communicate and preserve knowledge
 - Build a sound foundation for the future of computation

 ## Reality